facebookresearch/theseus/README.md

 ```bash
 python -m pytest theseus
 ```
-By default, unit tests include tests for our CUDA extensions, and for BaSpaCho sparse solver.
-You can add the option `-m "not cudaext"` to skip them when installing without CUDA support, or `-m "not baspacho"` installing without BaSpaCho (or `-m "(not cudaext) and (not baspacho)"` to disable both).
+By default, unit tests include tests for our CUDA extensions.
+You can add the option `-m "not cudaext"` to skip them when installing without CUDA support.
+The tests for sparse solver BaSpaCho are automatically skipped when the extlib is not compiled, the marker `-m baspacho` can be used to manually select/deselect the tests depending on it.

 ## Examples